JimDesu/basis-lang/spec.md

 ### G.8 The `{C::method}` Command-Reference Form

-The `{ClassName :: methodName}` form (B.15) names a class's method **as a command-typed value**:
+The `{ConceptName :: methodName}` form (B.15) names a concept's method **as a command-typed value**:

 ```
 {Showable :: show}             ; Showable's show method, reified as a value
 {Showable :: show: x}          ; with partial application
 ```

-The form is part of the command-reference family; the resulting command-typed value carries the specific class binding, with the receiver position open for the eventual call.
-It exists for the quasi-quote surface &mdash; storage, partial application, passing methods as values &mdash; with by-class disambiguation *within that surface*.
-It is **not** the dispatch-site disambiguation mechanism: in ordinary calls, a bare `obj :: show` that is ambiguous across classes is a static error whose remedies are the method-prefix parenthesized forms of &sect;9.16 (class- or witness-kinded, resolved per G.5's kind rules), which select at the dispatch itself.
+The form is part of the command-reference family; the resulting command-typed value carries the specific concept binding, with the receiver position open for the eventual call.
+It exists for the quasi-quote surface &mdash; storage, partial application, passing methods as values &mdash; with by-concept disambiguation *within that surface*.
+It is **not** the dispatch-site disambiguation mechanism: in ordinary calls, a bare `obj :: show` that is ambiguous across concepts is a static error whose remedies are the method-prefix parenthesized forms of &sect;9.16 (concept- or witness-kinded, resolved per G.5's kind rules), which select at the dispatch itself.

 ### G.9 Module-Qualified Names